kryptokrona/kryptokrona-docs/about/Frequently-Asked-Questions.md

 #### Q: How can I view my balance?

-If `Kryptokrona.exe` is fully synced, in kkrwallet, simply type `balance`.
+If `Kryptokrona.exe` is fully synced, in xkrwallet, simply type `balance`.

 #### Q: How long does it take to sync Kryptokrona.exe?